saularevalo8/psychic-game/README.md

 #Psychic Game
-the app randomly picks a letter, and the user has to guess which letter the app chose.
+The app randomly picks a letter, and the user has to guess which letter the app chose.
 Put the following text on your page:
 Guess what letter I'm thinking of
 Wins: (# of times the user has guessed the letter correctly)
 Losses: (# of times the user has failed to guess the letter correctly after exhausting all guesses)